Story at a glance:

 Extensive use of prefabricated CLT elements allowed for quicker construction and significantly reduced the amount of construction-site waste.

-Located in Sandnes, Norway are three tree-like towers, all designed by dRMM Studio and the Helen & Hard architecture studio—together, these structures make up the Rundeskogen residential complex.
+You’ll find three tree-like towers in Sandnes, Norway—all designed by dRMM Studio and the Helen & Hard architecture studio.
+Together these structures make up the Rundeskogen residential complex.

-Of these three towers, Rundeskogen Hus B is the tallest and measures approximately 177 feet tall.
+Of these three, Rundeskogen Hus B is the tallest and measures approximately 177 feet tall.
 Originally planned as an all-timber project, changes were later made to accommodate conventional building styles, resulting in the final timber-and-concrete hybrid design.

 Mass timber serves as a secondary framework material and clads the fins of the tower’s unique star-shaped concrete core—which serves to lift the first floor off the ground—giving the illusion of roots branching out from a central trunk.